History of the Electrocardiogram

 1873 – Alfred Lewis Galabin (1843 – 1913) was the first to demonstrate atrioventricular block in humans.
 He used the apexcardiogram to study patients with mitral stenosis, and found a patient with a slow pulse – the case report in which he described atrial contraction asynchronous with ventricular contraction.
 Subsequent analysis of Galabin’s laddergrams insinuate the patient had advanced AV block with 3-to-1 and 2-to-1 AV conduction with Wenckebach periodicity.
 [On the causes of the secondary waves seen in the sphygmographic tracing of the pulse.
 J Anat Physiol 1873;8:1–22;112.]

-1887 – The first ‘electrogram’ (ECG) from the intact human heart was recorded with a mercury capillary electrometer by Augustus D Waller at St. Mary’s Hospital, London.
+1887 – Augustus D Waller defined the term and demonstrated the first ‘electrocardiogram‘, a tracing from the intact human heart recorded using a mercury capillary electrometer and a toy train at St. Mary’s Hospital, London (in the presence of Einthoven).
 The tracing revealed only 2 deflections which he labeled V1 and V2 to indicate ventricular events.
 [A Demonstration on Man of Electromotive Changes accompanying the Heart’s Beat.
 Journal of Physiology 1887;8:229-34]

 1893 – Dutch physician and physiologist Willem Einthoven (1860 – 1927) introduces the term ‘electro-cardiogrammem’ at a meeting of the Dutch Medical Association [Nieuwemethoden voor clinisch onderzoek [New methods for clinical investigation].
 Nederlands Tijdschrift voor Geneeskunde.
 1893; 29(II): 263-286]

 1901 – Einthoven invents the Saitengalvanometer (string galvanometer) using a fine quartz string coated in silver (rather than the wire coated string of Deprez and d’Arsonval).
-[Un nouveau galvanomètre.
+[Einthoven W. Un nouveau galvanomètre.
 Archives Neerlandaises des sciences exactes et naturelles 1901; 6: 625-633.]

 1902 – Einthoven published the first ECG in his article Galvanometrische registratie van het menschelijk electrocardiogram in: Herinneringsbundel Prof. S.S.
 Rosenstein.
 1902: 101-106